Textualize/textual/docs/guide/app.md

     The exact meaning of a non-zero return code is application-dependant.

 When a Textual app exits normally, the return code will be `0`.
 If there is an unhandled exception, Textual will set a return code of `1`.
-You may want to set another value for the return code if there is another error condition that you want to differentiate from an unhandled exception.
+You may want to set a different value for the return code if there is error condition that you want to differentiate from an unhandled exception.

 Here's an example of setting a return code for an error condition: